oxcsml/riemannian-score-sde/README.md

 The bulk of the code for this project can be found in 3 places
 - The `score_sde` package contains code to run SDEs on Euclidean space.
 This code is modified from the code from the paper [Score-Based Generative Modeling through Stochastic Differential Equations](https://github.com/yang-song/score_sde).
 - The `riemannian_score_sde` package contains code needed to extend the code in `score_sde` to Riemannian manifolds.
-- An extended version of [geomstats](https://github.com/oxcsml/geomstats/tree/jax_backend) that adds `jax` support, and a number of other extensions.
+- An extended version of [geomstats](https://github.com/oxcsml/geomstats) that adds `jax` support, and a number of other extensions.

+### Different classes of models
 Most of the models used in this paper can be though of as a pushforward of a simple density under some continuous-time transformation into a more complex density.
 In code, this is represented by a `score_sde.models.flow.PushForward`, containing a base distribution, and in the simplest case, a time dependent vector field that defines the flow of the density through time.

 A `Continuous Normalizing Flow (CNF) [score_sde.models.flow.PushForward]`